winglang/wing/docs/api/05-language-reference.md

 Enumeration type (`enum`) is a type that groups a list of named constant members.
 Enumeration is defined by writing **enum**, followed by enumeration name and a list of comma-separated constants in a {}.
+Enums must be defined at the top-level of a Wing file.
 Naming convention for enums is to use "TitleCase" for name and ALL_CAPS for members.

 > ```TS